Thesis title: The politics of culture, identity and constitutional change in Orkney, Shetland and the Western Isles, c. 1966 - 1990.

-After growing up in the Shetland Isles, Mathew moved to Edinburgh to complete his undegraduate degree.
-Falling in love with the city, he remained for his MScR and PhD degrees, funded by a HCA Gray Scholarship and a Carnegie PhD Scholarship respectively.
-His thesis examines the politics of culture, identity and constitutional change in Orkney, Shetland and the Western Isles from 1969 to 1999.
+After growing up in the Shetland Islands, Mathew moved to Edinburgh to complete his undergraduate degree.
+He remained for his MScR and PhD degrees, funded by a HCA Gray Scholarship and a Carnegie PhD Scholarship respectively.
+His thesis examines the politics of culture, identity and constitutional change in Orkney, Shetland and the Western Isles from 1966 to 1990.

-MA (Hons) History, University of Edinburgh (2013 - 17).
+2017: MA (Hons) History, University of Edinburgh.
 Dissertation title: 'Account for the success of the Liberal Party in Shetland between 1950 and 1979 in the context of a national decline in Scotland.'

 Responsibilities & affiliations

 Europe Elects: deputy editor and correspondent for the UK and Faroe Islands

 Centre for the Study of Modern and Contemporary History: affiliated student and steering group member